First Time User? Enroll now.

 Home > Health Library > Viral infection

-A viral infection is caused by a virus and is often the cause of minor illness, such as a cold or the stomach flu.
+A viral infection is caused by a virus and is often the cause of minor illness, such as a cold or a stomach infection.
 A viral infection usually causes many different symptoms that often come on quickly (over hours to a day or two) without prior illness.

 Some immunizations can prevent viral infections, including influenza (flu), chickenpox, and measles.
 Practicing good hygiene and avoiding close contact with sick people can also help prevent infection.